-KPMG’s COP28 Resource Center helps businesses better understand their nature- and climate-related risks and learn about cutting-edge sustainable practices and technologies that can increase environmental efficiency.
-With sustainability reporting going mainstream, we’ll also keep you informed of the latest developments on frameworks, regulations and standards.
+KPMG’s COP28 Resource Centre helps businesses better understand their nature- and climate-related risks and learn about cutting-edge sustainable practices and technologies that can increase environmental efficiency.
+With sustainability reporting going mainstream, we’ll also keep you informed of the latest developments on frameworks, regulations, and standards.

-Every business has a part to play in reversing the catastrophic impacts of climate change, and we want to help with this critical endeavor in any way we can.
+Every business has a part to play in reversing the catastrophic impacts of climate change, and we want to help with this critical endeavour in any way we can.

 If you plan to be at COP28, we would love to see you there!

 Innovation to net zero

 An emerging global ecosystem of climate innovators is developing a wide range of exciting new green technologies.
 Their challenge is to secure funding, find industrial partners to test and pilot new products, and commercialize at scale.

 KPMG firms are working with clients large and small to help them fulfil their potential and unleash climate, sustainable energy, carbon reduction and removal solutions.
 Calling on our deep knowledge of the public and private sectors, KPMG professionals can assist with matters like regulation, risk and value assessment, finance and investment, data management, and complex stakeholder processes.